FilippoRanza/rmd/docs/README.md

 ```bash
 rmd --smaller '2kb,56mib'
 ```
-will remove in the current directory, and recursivelly in all sub directories, file with a size smaller or equal to *56 Mebibytes and 2 Kilobytes*.
+will remove in the current directory, and recursively in all sub directories, file with a size smaller or equal to *56 Mebibytes and 2 Kilobytes*.
 ```bash
 rmd --larger 4gb30mb
 ```
-will remove in the current directory, and recursivelly in all sub directories, file with a size larger or equal to  *4 Gibabytes and 30 Megabytes*.
+will remove in the current directory, and recursively in all sub directories, file with a size larger or equal to  *4 Gigabytes and 30 Megabytes*.

 ```bash
 rmd --larger '1 mebi 15 kibi' /home/user/temp-store
 ```
-will remove in **/home/user/temp-store** and recursivelly in all sub directories, file with a size larger or equal to *1 Mebibytes and 15 Kibibytes*.
+will remove in **/home/user/temp-store** and recursively in all sub directories, file with a size larger or equal to *1 Mebibytes and 15 Kibibytes*.

 ```bash
 rmd --smaller 30kb /home/user/useless-files
 ```
-will remove in **/home/user/useless-files** and recursivelly in all sub directories, file with a size smaller or equal to *30 Kilobytes*.
+will remove in **/home/user/useless-files** and recursively in all sub directories, file with a size smaller or equal to *30 Kilobytes*.

 #### Skip Files
 Sometimes you may need to skip some files or directories from been removed, for example you may want to preserve any *.bak* file or to completely ignore directories like *.git*.
-In these cases ```rmd``` provides two usefull options:
+In these cases ```rmd``` provides two useful options:
 - ```--ignore-extensions``` allows to specify a list of extensions that will be ignored by ```rmd```

 ```bash
 rmd --ignore-extensions bak --duplicates
 ```
-will remove any duplicate file in the current directory and recursivelly in all sub directories ignoring any file with *.bak* extension.
+will remove any duplicate file in the current directory and recursively in all sub directories ignoring any file with *.bak* extension.
 So if to equal file "file.rs.bak" and "copy-file.rs.bak" will be preserved.
 Also the original
 "file.bak" (if it is unique) will be preserved because *.bak* file are completely ignored.

 ```bash
 rmd --ignore-extensions bak pdf mp3 --larger 40kb project
 ```
-will remove all file larger or equal to *40 Kilobytes* in the *project* directory, and recursivelly in all sub directories, but files with *.bak*, *.pdf* and *.mp3* extensions.
+will remove all file larger or equal to *40 Kilobytes* in the *project* directory, and recursively in all sub directories, but files with *.bak*, *.pdf* and *.mp3* extensions.
 So, for example, *project/docs.pdf* a 4 Mb file will not be removed.